Cube-OS/cubeOS/services/iobc-supervisor-service/README.md

 # ISIS iOBC Supervisor Service

-Kubos Service for interacting with the ISIS-OBC Supervisor
+CubeOS Service for interacting with the ISIS-OBC Supervisor

 # Configuration

-The service must be configured in `/etc/kubos-config.toml` with the following fields:
+The service must be configured in `/etc/cubeos-config.toml` with the following fields:

 - `[iobc-supervisor-service.addr]`